 STHT may also use data from Google's Interest-based advertising or 3rd-party audience data (such as age, gender and interests) with Google Analytics in order to optimise and serve adverts.
 Visitors may opt out of Google Analytics for Display Advertising and customise Google Display Network ads by clicking on the Ads Settings on Google Ads.
 If visitors would like the ability to prevent their data from being used by Google Analytics please see Google Analytics' currently available opt outs for the web.

 Google Analytics stores IP address (anonymously) on its servers in the United States, and neither STHT or Google associate an individual’s IP address with any personally identifiable information.

-A mixture of both persistent and session cookies are used to enable Google to determine whether you are a return visitor to this site and to track the pages that you visit during your session.
+A mixture of both persistent and session cookies are used to enable Google to determine whether a person is a return visitor to STHT’s site and to track the pages visited during a session.